massgov/openmass/docroot/modules/custom/mass_redirect_normalizer/README.md

 - **Orphan paragraphs** — paragraphs that are not attached to real host content (`Helper::isParagraphOrphan()`).
 They are **not** processed and **do not** appear as rows.
 - Entities with **no** redirect-based links to fix produce **no** rows (empty table is normal).
+- Unpublished/trashed content is skipped.
+- Published content with newer unpublished draft revisions is skipped.

 ### Simulate, then run, then verify (manual QA)